 2. Visual Hierarchy

 Visual hierarchy is the process of arranging elements on a screen.
 It requires a way that grabs the attention of the user.
-By strategically using size, color, and placement, you can make sure that the most important information looks appealing and that users can follow a sequence of actions.
+By strategically using size, colour, and placement, you can make sure that the most important information looks appealing and that users can follow a sequence of actions.

 How to apply it: